matteo14c/HaploCoV/README.md

 3. passed only the prevalence thresholds

 After the header, 3 distinct sections follow in the same order indicated by the above numbered least.
 Each section is introduced by a # symbol, and concluded by the sentence: "A detailed report follows".
 In the report each candidate lineage/variant is introduced by a # followed by a progressive number and its name.
-Names are according to the convention explained in the section "novel variants and names" of the manual: name of the parental, dot, one letter suffix(N by default), progressive number.
+Names are according to the convention explained in the section "novel variants and names" of the manual: `name of the parental`, `dot`, `one letter suffix(N by default)`, `progressive number`.
 I.e B.1.N1 descends from B.1 and so on.

-Two distinct and complementary reports are provided for every variant
+Two distinct and complementary reports are provided for every variant, a "score-based" report and a "prevalence-based" report.

 ### Scores and novel genomic variants